hjasaiwal114/blade/rfcs/2021-01-05-typography-scaling.md

 ### **Similar vertical & horizontal ratio across multiple breakpoints**
 In this approach, we use the same ratio of `1.125` (Major Second) down across each breakpoint.
 Pretty straightforward, we multiply everything down and across by the same ratio.

-This doesn't suit our product use case, as on mobile we want a different scale which is specifically designed for mobile experience.
+This doesn't suit our product use case, as on mobile we want a different scale which is specifically designed for the mobile experience.
 For example:

 For devices like, **desktops/tablets** if font-size for `<h6> = 16px` than, for **mobiles** font-size for `<h6> = (16 / 1.125) = 14px`.